5 key things we wish we knew before flying a drone

 Your data is going to be affected by lighting conditions.
 The Pix4D Support team recommends an overcast day which creates diffuse light.
 This results in minimal shadows during data collection.
 Consistent clouds are ideal because if shadows move a lot during the flight, it can cause distortions in processing.
-You can take a photo of the weather and sky conditions present at the flight location and add them to the dataset later, which can help debug processing anomalies.
+You can take a photo of the weather and sky conditions present at the flight location, which can help debug processing anomalies.

 What is important to know: weather and lighting play a big role in drone surveying.
 There are very few drones that can fly in the rain without suffering serious damage or potentially being destroyed.
 While it may be able to takeoff, the flight plan may be disrupted if the drone is being pushed off-course by wind or damaged by rain.

 Lesson learned the hard way: imagine you have your drone and you're walking out the door.
 The checklist is complete and you’ve got everything packed in a bag.
 But when you arrive… it’s raining.
 Always check the weather forecast.